 —@RepValDemings: Another school shooting.
 I can hardly speak.
 Every parent in America should be mad as hell that the Senators of the greatest country in the world have chosen not to do a damn thing about innocent people gunned down in innocent places.
 Praying for the victims at Robb Elementary.

 —@LHSummers: I am very concerned that we may be headed into a new era of Brandeisian populist antitrust policy that will make the U.S. economy more inflationary and less resilient.

 —@RepWilson: South Florida is a diverse and welcoming home for those fleeing violence or instability across Latin America.
-I’m proud to stand with my colleagues in calling for @ to continue TPS protections for our neighbors from Honduras, Guatemala, El Salvador, and Nicaragua.
+I’m proud to stand with my colleagues in calling for @POTUS to continue TPS protections for our neighbors from Honduras, Guatemala, El Salvador, and Nicaragua.

 —@ChristinaPushaw: Adults should not be seeking validation from children.

 —@GreggGonsalves: It’s no coincidence that the vile attacks I’ve gotten over the past 24 hours are tied to far-right shock-jocks AND the office of the Governor of Florida.
 They suggest I supported COVID lockdowns (not true) and am “soft on” monkeypox (also not true).
 The facts don’t matter.

 —@ConceptualJames: Ron DeSantis completely dispelled the obvious myth that Republicans in blue-heavy states have to govern like Democrats and pander to get votes, win, and gain support for solid governance.
 It’s literally preposterous when you think about it.

 —@RTemplin: Getting confused about the insurance Special Session here in FL?
 Very simple — insurance companies shift money to show fake losses — compliant FL raises rates for them creating a rate crisis — insurance lobbyists use crisis to get everything they ever wanted to make more money.